Updated: Apr 4

-50 minutes to the north, out of Kuala Lumpur, a scenic drive through the picturesque Pertak Reservior 2002, the trailhead of this hike lies along Kuala Kubu Baru, trunk route to Frasers Hill.
+50 minutes to the north, out of Kuala Lumpur, a scenic drive through the picturesque Pertak Reservior 2002, the trailhead of this hike lies along with Kuala Kubu Baru, trunk route to Frasers Hill.

 Essentially 'Bukit' in the Malay language would mean hill.
 But do not be deceived by the name as this leisure hike is in fact a beast.

 Standing at 1050m Bukit Kutu involves some serious climbing and clambering 65% of the journey!
 The peak of the mountain consists of 3 humongous boulders, very narrow and high and a long way to fall if you lose your footing, so BEWARE!
-Otherwise you could frolic and explore the ruins of this once sanatorium of the British officers during the Colonial days.
+Otherwise, you could frolic and explore the ruins of this once sanatorium of the British officers during the Colonial days.